 Tamarind is rich in the vitamin B complex.

 A vitamin that’s worth mentioning when it comes to the health of your nerves is thiamine.

-Thiamine in tamarind is important in your muscle and nerve functions.
+Thiamine in tamarind is important for your muscle and nerve functions.

-Traditional medicine uses tamarind’s barks and leaves to heal wounds.
+Traditional medicine uses tamarind’s bark and leaves to heal wounds.

 This is most likely because tamarind has antibacterial and antiseptic properties.

-A study done at the University of Wisconsin-Madison, Madison notes that tamarind leaves contain lupeol which has anti-cancer and anti-inflammatory properties.
+A study notes that tamarind leaves contain lupeol, which has anti-cancer and anti-inflammatory properties.

-Tamarind essential oils are used to reduce joint pain and inflammation from arthritis, gout, and other rheumatic conditions that cause pain and swelling in the joints.
+Tamarind essential oils are used to treat arthritis, gout, and other rheumatic conditions that cause pain and swelling in the joints.

-It’s been used in different herbal remedies for inflammations.
+It’s been used in different herbal remedies for inflammation.